-- 42. The Secretariat reports regularly to the Standing Committee and the COP on the status of Ramsar Sites in accordance with Article 8.2 of the Convention, Recommendation 4.7 and Standing Committee Decision SC35-28.
-The reports include the status of Article 3.2 cases, and an update on RAMs and Sites in the Montreux Record. - 43.
-The Secretariat and AA may opt to publish news articles before, during, or after the RAM as they deem appropriate, noting that any such articles published by the Secretariat would be done with the agreement of the AA, and the main outcomes included in the Ramsar Newsletter. - 44.
-The Secretariat then follows up with the AA on the recommendations of the RAM and will report accordingly to the Standing Committee and the COP on the status of the site.
+- 42. The Secretariat reports regularly to the Standing Committee and the COP on the Status of Ramsar Sites in accordance with Article 8.2 of the Convention, Recommendation 4.7 and Standing Committee Decision SC35-28.
+The reports include the status of Article 3.2 cases, and an update on RAMs and Sites in the Montreux Record. - 43. -The Secretariat and AA may opt to publish news articles before, during, or after After the RAM as they deem appropriate, noting that a short online news article reporting on the activities of the Mission may be any such articles published by the Secretariat would be done with the agreement of the AA, and the main outcomes included in the Ramsar Newsletter.